-Siegfried Sassoon was born on 8th September, 1886, in Matfield, Kent, England, in a Gothic-style mansion named after its builder, Harrison Weir.
+Siegfried Sassoon was born on 8th September 1886, in Matfield, Kent, England, in a Gothic-style mansion named after its builder, Harrison Weir.
 Today, Weirleigh is for sale, and it is evidenced in several biographies as one of the deepest loves of Sassoon’s life.
-According to Jean Moorcroft Wilson, Weirleigh was Sassoon’s ‘background to all my dreams both pleasant and unpleasant’.
+According to Jean Moorcroft Wilson, Weirleigh was Sassoon’s ‘background to all my dreams, both pleasant and unpleasant.’

-He was born into two colliding cultures: his father, Alfred Ezra Sassoon, was a member of the Baghdadi Jewish Sassoon merchant family, who had made their fortune originally in shipping and opium production in China and India.
+He was born into two colliding cultures: his father, Alfred Ezra Sassoon, a wealthy Jewish businessman, was a member of the Baghdadi Jewish Sassoon merchant family, who had made their fortune originally in shipping and opium production in China and India.
 Later on, they were to construct the Sassoon Docks in India, though it was their merchant empire that made them one of the wealthiest families at the time.
-Sassoon’s mother, on the other hand, was English and Catholic, and a member of the Thornycroft family, whose statues were renowned throughout London.
+Sassoon’s mother, on the other hand, was English and Catholic and a member of the Thornycroft family, whose statues were renowned throughout London.
 For marrying his mother, Alfred Sassoon was disinherited from the family.

-The marriage was shortlived.
-At four years old, his parents separated, and Theresa Sassoon would lock herself in the drawing-room every time Alfred visited, which was not very often.
+The marriage was short-lived.
+At four years old, his parents separated, and Theresa Sassoon would lock herself in the drawing room every time Alfred visited, which was not very often.
 Her love of Wagnerian opera led to Siegfried’s name.

 Sassoon was infamously disinterested in war from the outset.
-His true love, at the time, was cricket, and he was said to have written, ‘France was a lady, Russia was a bear, and performing in the county cricket team was much more important than either of them’.
+His true love, at the time, was cricket, and he was said to have written, ‘France was a lady, Russia was a bear, and performing in the county cricket team was much more important than either of them.’
 However, this feeling would only last until the outset of World War I. He was one of the victims of patriotism – British propaganda ensured that a large number of young men joined up, without the draft in place, to fight the war on all fronts.
 As soon as the German threat loomed, Sassoon was one of those young men who joined up with the Sussex Yeomanry the day that the United Kingdom declared war on Germany.

-Shortly after his younger brother was killed in Gallipoli, Sassoon was sent to France.
-There, he met Robert Graves, an influential effect on his later poetry – his horror at the ongoing warfare inspired the change from his Romantic ideals (the same ones that had pushed him into joining up with the Sussex Yeomanry) to a far more realistic bent.
+It was a short story about patriotism.
+He broke his arm and spent the rest of 1915 recovering.
+Shortly after, in April 1915, his younger brother Hamo was killed in Gallipoli, and Sassoon was sent to France.
+There, he met fellow poet Robert Graves, who had an influential effect on his later poetry – his horror at the ongoing warfare inspired the change from his Romantic ideals (the same ones that had pushed him into joining up with the Sussex Yeomanry) to a far more realistic bent.
 It is this war poetry that, today, fans of Sassoon remember.